 Andy Chan has been volunteering at BTP since 1994.
-After many years of involvement with progressive organisations with somewhat abstract goals, Andy was motivated by the very practical nature of BTP, and the immediacy of the effect it had on people.
-After years of answering letters from prisoners and wrapping packages, Andy has had several terms as BTP President, which has entitled him to perks such as using the rubber stamp to put return addresses on envelopes, and unlimited access to the paper cutter.
+After many years of involvement with progressive organizations with somewhat abstract goals, Andy was motivated by the very practical nature of BTP, and the immediacy of the effect it had on people.
+In addition to years of answering letters from prisoners and wrapping packages, Andy has had several terms as BTP President, which has entitled him to perks such as using the rubber stamp to put return addresses on envelopes, and unlimited access to the paper cutter.

 Kris Fulsaas started volunteering with Books To Prisoners in 1989 when she read that inmates at King County Jail had no books to read and the TV was on 24/7—which sounded like her personal vision of hell.
-Sending free books to U.S. prisoners is one of the most satisfying projects she has worked on, knowing that incarcerated individuals have a book of their own to enrich and empower their lives.
-Kris has helped Books To Prisoners move at least 4 times and is grateful that BTP has found an excellent home at University Christian Church.
-Kris loves the books aspect of Books To Prisoners—loves picking up large-scale book donations, sorting donated books, shelving books, finding obscure books for prisoner requests.
+Sending free books to U.S. prisoners is one of the most satisfying projects she has worked on.
+Kris has helped Books To Prisoners move at least 5 times and is grateful that BTP found our current home at Crown Hill United Methodist Church.
+Kris loves the books aspect of Books To Prisoners—picking up large-scale book donations, sorting donated books, shelving books, and finding obscure books for prisoner requests.

-Rapidly gaining an encyclopedic knowledge of the authors of thrillers and publishers of urban novels through her work as the program coordinator at Books to Prisoners, Michelle is thrilled to be working with such a meaningful organization.
-She has a master’s of library and information science from the University of Washington, has an open love for dystopian novels, and makes a party trick of the thickness of her glasses.
+After gaining an encyclopedic knowledge of the authors of thrillers and publishers of urban novels through her work as the program coordinator at Books to Prisoners, Michelle is proud to continue working with such a meaningful organization from afar, continuing to help with our planning and social media despite relocating to the other side of the country.
+She is a master of library and information science (according to the University of Washington), has an open love for dystopian novels, and makes a party trick of the thickness of her glasses.